18 Fun Party Themes, Games and Activities

 Get a group together once a month or so to watch your favorite movies, or choose flicks that no one has seen before.
 If you develop a loyal viewing group, take turns choosing the movie.
 Maybe you want to make your way down a top 100 movie list or stick to a specific genre, like horror, comedy, action or romance.
 Pile the sofa up with pillows and throws, pop some popcorn and get comfy.

 Whether your guests can't get enough of sweet + crunchy flavors or you prefer snacks with a little heat, we've got you covered.
-Pop up 1 (or all 3!) of our endlessly munchable gourmet popcorn recipes to satisfy your guests' sweet or salty or spicy cravings.
+Pop up one (or all three!) of our endlessly munchable gourmet popcorn recipes to satisfy your guests' sweet or salty or spicy cravings.

 Take a Scholarly Approach

 You don't have to be stoic or pretentious to gather around literature.
 All you need are light appetizers, perhaps some wine and great works to read.
 Ask friends to bring their favorite poem or a passage from a beloved novel.
 It doesn't have to be Shakespeare or Chaucer, although the classics are always a good read.
 Or, encourage guests to read a poem they've written or even lines from their favorite song.

 A fun, creative way to spend time with friends and family is to learn something new together, like canning, knitting, crocheting, stained glass or cheese making.
 The possibilities are endless.
 Look for the skills present in your circle.
 Most people are happy to share something they love doing.
 If supplies are needed, ask those participating to contribute or purchase the necessary items in advance and bring them along.